cwendorf/EASI/README.md

 ![Screenshot2](easiDifferences.jpg)

-## Functions and Examples on this Site
+## Materials Available on this Site

-This site includes the basic function scripts and extensions of EASI, along with numerous example showing how to use the scripts.
+This site includes the basic functions and extensions of EASI, along with numerous example showing how to use the functions.

 - [**A-Functions**](./A-Functions): Contains the basic functions to be "installed" in R in order to run the analyses
 - [**B-BasicExamples**](./B-BasicExamples): Contains between-subjects and within-subjects examples that highlight the functions